Marbella, How did all start?

-Famed for its bustling, cosmopolitan social scene, summer parties and a full calendar of spectacular events, culture and entertainment, but Marbella was very different in the past.
-Below you can find the story of how did all start.
+Famed for its bustling, cosmopolitan social scene, summer parties and a full calendar of spectacular events, culture, entertainment and luxury mega mansion Marbella was very different in the past.

 Roman ruins in Marbella.